A2K-ALPHA/composed-face-to-sketch/README.md

-USE the enviornment.yml file for enviornment packages installation
+USE the enviornment.yml file for enviornment packages installation In the enviornment

 use this link to download the model